Find out more about The Open University’s International Studies qualification.

 To assess these consequences, we need to look at the three corners of the Atlantic’s “triangular trade”.
 First, what effects did the trade (and the loss of so many people) have on Africa itself?
 Second, how important was the trade to the development of the Americas?
 Third, what was the impact of the trade on Europe?
 Could Britain, the first “industrial nation”, have industrialised without the slave trade?

-The Impact of the Atlantic Slave Trade on Africa
+The impact of the Atlantic slave trade on Africa.

 Perhaps the hardest of these areas to address is the impact on Africa, because of the lack of reliable statistical information.
 Historians’ estimates of the effects of the slave trade range widely, from those who see the trade as fundamental to the problems that blighted Africa both then and later, to those who see it as only a marginal factor in Africa’s historical development.